 Having a great read can help those long nights pass.
-And, if you are in perimenopause, those nights can feel really looonnnggg (thank you, insomnia, night sweats, hot flashes, anxiety, and more).
+And, if you are in perimenopause or menopause, those nights can feel really looonnnggg (thank you, insomnia, night sweats, hot flashes, anxiety, and more).
 Here is a curated list of the best titles and recommended books about menopause, from straightforward health manuals to pages infused with humor and wisdom.
-Next time you're up at 3:00 AM, flip through one of these.
+Next time you're up at 3 AM, flip through one of these.

 Mayo Clinic The Menopause Solution: A Doctor’s Guide to Relieving Hot Flashes, Enjoying Better Sex, Sleeping Well, Controlling Your Weight, and Being Happy!
 By Dr. Stephanic Faubion, M.D.

 Mayo Clinic is one of the leading authorities and organizations in medicine.
 While you may expect something very formal from the Mayo Clinic, Dr. Faubion’s book is incredibly user-friendly, covering a vast range of topics, treatment options, and lifestyle strategies to support women.
 She speaks on everything from current information on nutritional supplements and hormone therapy to the long-term effects of low estrogen.

 The Queen V: Everything You Need to Know About Sex, Intimacy, and Down There Health Care by Jackie Walters

 Finally, the day has come where there are actually books that answer all your down-there questions!
 Ranking as one of the top women’s health reads on Amazon, Walter’s book promises to answer the most burning questions you're too afraid to take to your gynecologist...or even Google.